-Once I created an SSL through Media Temple and assigned it to my domain, I created an account and activated the Stripe module on my website, tested the account and began selling subscriptions to restricted website content almost immediately.
+Once I created an SSL through Media Temple and assigned it to my domain name, I created an account and activated the Stripe module on my website, tested the account and began selling subscriptions to restrict website content almost immediately.

-While the cost of building a website featuring restricted website content with Pippin’s Easy Digital Downloads was relatively low, it did involve the purchasing of a few specific items.
+While the cost of building a website to restrict website content with Pippin’s Easy Digital Downloads was relatively low, it did involve the purchasing of a few specific items.

 |Easy Digital Downloads Plugin||Free|